-The 2015 nitrogen concentrations in Galveston Bay exceeded screening levels in 7 percent of samples collected, down from 21 percent in 2014, earning the Bay an A for nitrogen.
+The 2017 nitrogen concentrations in Galveston Bay exceeded screening levels in 17 percent of samples collected, up from 13 percent in 2015, but still earning the Bay an A.

 Water quality concentrations (such as how much nitrogen is in the Bay and its tributaries) are monitored by federal, state, and local agencies.
-Data describing nitrogen concentrations in rivers, bayous, and the waters of Galveston Bay were obtained from the Texas Commission on Environmental Quality (TCEQ) Surface Water Quality Monitoring Program and the TCEQ Clean Rivers Program.
+Data describing nitrogen concentrations in rivers, bayous, and the waters of Galveston Bay were obtained from the Texas Commission on Environmental Quality (TCEQ) Surface Water Quality Monitoring Program and the TCEQ/H-GAC Clean Rivers Program.